Deivis Angeli

 Working Papers

-Expected Discrimination and Job Search, (Job Market Paper) with Ieda Matavelli and Fernando Secco
+Expected Discrimination and Job Search, with Ieda Matavelli and Fernando Secco.
+Revised and Resubmitted, AER.

-Do Virtue Signals Signal Virtue? with Matt Lowe and The Village Team
+Do Virtue Signals Signal Virtue?, with Matt Lowe and The Village Team.
+Submitted.

 Abstract | Paper